openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

   * Pro
     * Simple to achieve.
   * Con
-    * A lot of memory pressure has ot be present in order to trigger soft eviction.
+    * A lot of memory pressure has to be present in order to trigger soft eviction.
+    * Once `memory.high` is reached, the whole `kubepods.slice` is throttled and cannot allocate memory, which might lead to applications crashing.

-* **General Availability** - Memory based soft and hard eviction is going to be disabled, in favor of enabling swap based hard evictions, based on new swap traffic and swap utilization eviction metrics.
+* **General Availability** - Memory-based soft eviction is going to be disabled, in favor of enabling swap-based hard evictions, based on new swap traffic and swap utilization eviction metrics.

   * Pro
-    * Simple mental model.
-With memory only, memory eviction is used.
-      With swap, swap eviction is used.
+    * Eviction on the basis of swap pressure, not only memory pressure.
     * [LLN] applies, because all pods share the nodes memory
   * Con
-    * If there are no burstable QoS pods on a node, then no swapping can take place, and no swap related signal will be triggered.
-      Only way to remove pressure is cgroup level OOM.
-      This is considered to be an edge case and highly unlikely.
-      Prometheus alerts for this edge case will be added.
+    * Swap-based evictions are made through a 3rd party container, which means it has to be done through an API-initiated eviction.

 ###### Node memory reduction